-Payment processors evaluate telehealth TRT clinics with a heightened degree of scrutiny due to several factors, including the remote nature of patient interactions, the prescribing of controlled substances, and the potential for regulatory changes.
-While telehealth TRT clinics can indeed obtain payment processing, success hinges on a transparent and well-documented operational model that addresses these concerns head-on.
-Processors seek clarity on how clinics manage patient safety, regulatory adherence, and financial risk in a virtual environment.
+Payment processors review telehealth TRT clinics closely because the model combines remote patient interactions, prescription-related care, controlled-substance rules, and changing regulatory expectations.
+Telehealth TRT clinics can obtain payment processing, but approval depends on a transparent operating model and documentation that explains how the clinic manages patient safety, regulatory requirements, and financial risk in a virtual environment.

 Key Underwriting Considerations for Telehealth TRT Clinics